BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_2_Knowing_Your_lightning_Setup.md

 # 18.2: Knowing Your c-lightning Setup

-> :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for learning.
+> :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
+Caveat reader.

 Before you begin accessing the Lightning Network, you should come to a better understanding of your setup.

-## Knowing Your c-lightning Directory
+## Know Your c-lightning Directory

 When using c-lightning, everything is kept in the `~/.lightning` directory.